 An exception can be generated by an RTU in response to a change in state of connected equipment.
 A periodic exception can also be programmed into an RTU (e.g. 2 hours after sunrise and sunset).

 a combination of two or more of the above.

+(NEW) HARDWARE PROTECTION

+The considerations regarding the hardware and circuits protections are no less important than ground conductors, lightning conductors, leaks, overcurrent, device water-tightness and temperature variations.

 Local Monitoring

 Status Indications